gotursix/fake-news-detector/documentation/ADR/README.md

 # Implementation
 In order to implment it on our repo we will use [ADR Gen](https://github.com/asiermarques/adrgen), a tool that allows us to write yaml config file.

+# Architectural Decision History
+Using the tool mentioned at the previous section, we can keep a history of our records.